squares-sql/SQUARES/docs/tutorial/02_synthesizer_basic.rst

 - A synthesizer needs a *decider* to put semantic constraints on the synthesized programs.

-  + The decider often needs to refer to the *interpreter* for semnatic evaluation of a program
+  + The decider often needs to refer to the *interpreter* for semantic evaluation of a program

   + Semantic constraints are often given in the form of *input-output examples*.

 In Tyrell, a synthesizer can be constructed using the :class:`~tyrell.synthesizer.synthesizer.Synthesizer` class.
 The API is simple: we give it our :class:`~tyrell.enumerator.enumerator.Enumerator` instance and :class:`~tyrell.decider.decider.Decider` instance, and then we can invoke the :meth:`~tyrell.synthesizer.synthesizer.Synthesizer.synthesize()` method to obtain the program that we want.
-Here is a complete example, which nicely illustrate every point in the reivew above:
+Here is a complete example, which nicely illustrates every point in the review above:

 .. code-block:: python